Manik2375/cpp_web_server/README.md

 A simple C++ web server implementation for educational purposes.
 This project demonstrates basic socket programming, HTTP request handling, and file serving using C++ and POSIX APIs.

+> The server is currently hosted using Railway at [https://cppwebserver-production.up.railway.app/](https://cppwebserver-production.up.railway.app/)

 ## Features
 - Handles HTTP requests (GET)
 - Serves static HTML and CSS files from the `assets/` directory